If there were a ranking of the world's stinkiest hot springs, this one would definitely be at the top of the list.

 There was a series of etiquette for soaking, and I was given a lecture by a staff at the beginning.

-First, I changed into bathing suits in separate men's and women's changing rooms and stored the luggage in the car.
+First, I changed into swimsuits in separate men's and women's changing rooms and stored the luggage in the car.

 Next, I went into the larger swamp called Baño de lodo termal (mud bath) for 10 minutes.